-For this exercise, stay lying on your back at an incline, but have your hands just inside shoulder width apart.
+How to perform: For this chest workout, stay lying down with your back at an incline, but have your hands just inside shoulder width apart.

-Perform the move in the same way as the incline bench press, breathe out as you push up, and bring the bar down slowly.
+Perform the close grip bench press in the same way as the incline bench press, breathe out as you push up, and bring the bar down slowly.
 Progression can be adding weight or changing the tempo again.
 You can also add in some tricep extensions depending on how heavy the bar is as well.